jtauber/candelabra/README.md

 **NOTE**: time resolution is in minutes so don't expect the timer to change until a minute has passed.

-As of version 0.1, Candelabra has been tested on Safari and Chrome.
+As of version 0.2, Candelabra has been tested on Safari, Chrome and Firefox.

 ## Authors